Catholic Opening Prayer For Meeting

 In addition to invoking Jesus Christ, these prayers ask for God’s help in guiding us during our meeting.
 They also ask for forgiveness if anyone should sin during the meeting.
 Finally, they offer thanksgiving for being given this opportunity to meet together.

-READ: Prayer For Pets Catholic
+READ: Prayer For Miracle Healing Catholic

 The Apostles’ Creed